CityScope/CSL_Corktown/README.md

 ## Running static scenarios

 ### Mobility Simulation
-The file CS_Mobility_Service/scripts/corktown_scenarios.py gives an example of how evaluate the mobility simulation on static scenarios.
+The file CS_Mobility_Service/scripts/corktown_scenarios.py gives an example of how to evaluate the mobility simulation on static scenarios.
 This outputs a csv file containing for each scenario:
 - values of the mobility indicators
 - modal splits